rhiot/rhiot/iot/readme.md

 ### Running the performance tester

-The easiest way to run the performance benchmark is to execute it as a Docker image, using the following command:
+The easiest way to run the performance benchmark is to connect the target device (for example Rapsberry Pi) into your local network (for example via the WiFi or the Ethernet cable) and start the tester as a Docker container, using the following command:

     docker run -v=/tmp/gateway-performance:/tmp/gateway-performance --net=host camellabs/performance-of RPI2